U.S. Government Bonds Slip as Irma Weakens

-U.S. government-bond prices slipped Monday, as investors regained appetite for riskier assets like stocks.
+U.S. government-bond prices slipped Monday, as investors piled into riskier assets like stocks.

 Continue Reading Below

-Treasury prices fell alongside other assets considered safer stores of value, like gold and the Japanese yen, after early estimates suggested damage from Hurricane Irma would be less severe than analysts had initially feared.
+Yields on the benchmark 10-year note posted their biggest one-day gain since July 25 after early estimates suggested damage from Hurricane Irma would be less severe than analysts had initially feared.

-Concerns over Irma, which made landfall in the U.S. before being downgraded to a tropical storm, had sent Treasury yields to fresh lows for the year.
+Concerns over the hurricane, which made landfall in the U.S. before being downgraded to a tropical storm, had sent Treasury yields to fresh lows for the year last week.
 Bond yields had also fallen after some analysts warned that North Korea could launch another intercontinental ballistic missile over the weekend -- a development that would have renewed fears of an escalation in the country's nuclear program.

 "Although the storm caused a lot of damage, it didn't appear to be the worst-case scenario," Mr. Heckman said, adding that Treasurys have swung on short-term developments in recent sessions.